IzabellaLopes/pokemon-card-catcher/README.md

 - Utilizing semantic HTML to provide meaningful structure and enhance accessibility.
 - Incorporating descriptive alt attributes for images on the site to provide alternative text for screen readers.
+- Implement a hover state for all buttons on the website to provide users with a clear visual indication when they are hovering over a button.
 - Ensuring an adequate color contrast across the site to improve readability for users with visual impairments.
 I employed the contrast checker provided by [WebAIM](https://webaim.org/resources/contrastchecker/) to validate the contrast ratio between the selected foreground color and background color.

 By implementing these considerations, I have strived to enhance the overall accessibility of the website.